tytydraco/yessleep/out/For_a_year_I_thought_my_sister_had_an_eating_disorder_Turns_out_that_I_was_wrong.md

 Most likely she'd either gotten up to make herself secretly sick, or else snuck out to see one of her weird new friends; both had happened before, and I regretted not having tried to intervene.
 Running a hand through my tousled hair, I turned back to my room, intending to get dressed and head out in search of her.

-Then I heard it: a low, throaty groan, a sound either sensual in nature, or of pain, or both at once; even then, I'd heard of such things, even stumbled upon them in my boyish ventures on the internet.
+Then I heard it: a groan of pain, more like a bovine lowing than any human sound.
 It was coming from the direction of my father's bedroom, and as a muttered, indistinct word followed I understood that he was not alone.

 I stopped in the hallway, my gut a pit of sour consternation.

 Dad hadn't found another partner after my mother, was too chronically shy to attempt the dating world all over again.
-If there was another person in his room with him then it could only be my sister, and I knew that I could not in good faith leave her alone if one of them was unwell.
+If there was another person in his room with him then it could only be my sister, and I knew that I could not in good faith leave her alone if one of them was hurt, or unwell, another blight on the family.

-The other possibility of what she might be doing there nudged at me as I stepped towards the door, breathing its sickly warmth against the back of my neck.
+Such possibilities—my sister was dying, like my mother, she was lost to us, a spirit in the trees—nudged at me as I stepped towards the door, breathing their sickly warmth against the back of my neck.
 I did not let it in, my mind a careful blank as I wrapped my fist around the knob and peered into the room.

-Two figures lay together in the semi-dark, colored only by the nauseous tungsten light of my father's bedside lamp.
+Two figures were together in the semi-dark, colored only by the nauseous tungsten light of my father's bedside lamp.
 My Dad lay across the mattress, white as a pig's belly, and perspiring so heavily that the air was thick with his unwashed reek.
-Apart from a pair of sad, greying sleep shorts, his legs were bare, my sister crouched on all fours between them, her face pressed to his upper thigh.
+My sister crouched before him, her face pressed to his gleaming skin.

-Hair fell about her slender back in damp, filthy clumps, and as I watched her spine jerked and spasmed like a clay figure in a poorly done stop motion picture.
+Hair fell about her slender back in damp, filthy clumps, and as she half-turned at the sound of my entry the fractious motion was like a clay figure in a poorly done stop motion picture.

 I fell sideways against the door, my balance capsized by bilious horror.